Key takeaways

 Finder survey: How many Australians have had a credit card application declined?

-Response
+Response | |

-I have never applied for a card10.78%
+I have never applied for a card | 10.78% |

 How to improve your chances of credit card approval next time

-Applying for several credit cards in a short period of time leads to multiple enquiries on your credit report and can be a red flag for lenders.
-If you're denied, wait a few months before applying for another card.
-In that time, you can improve your credit score and compare your options before applying for another card.
+Applying for several credit cards in a short period of time leads to multiple enquiries on your credit report and can be a red flag.

-You can request a free credit report from all of the major bureaus once every year.
-This allows you to make sure all the details listed are current and accurate.
+- Get a copy of your credit report.
+This allows you to make sure all the details listed are accurate.
 It can also give you a better understanding of how you can improve your finances.
 For example, if you have multiple late payments listed, paying your bills on time could improve your credit score.

+- Update your details before you apply.
 When you check your credit history, make sure that your personal details (including residential address, phone number, email address and employment) are up to date before you apply.

-This will make it easier for credit card issuers to verify the information on your application.
+- Have your supporting documentation ready.
 Credit card issuers require a range of documents before they can process your application.
 This includes copies of your passport or driver's licence, pay slips and bank statements.
 This will help the bank verify your information and may speed up the approval process.

 Frequently asked questions